tzeikob/javascript-patterns/closure/README.md

 [Back to Home](../../../)

-The Closure is more than a simple design pattern it's a fundamental part of the language itself.
+The closure is more than a simple design pattern it's a fundamental part of the language itself.
 You can thing of it like a powerful feature that gives you more options to *control* and *encapsulate* data and functionality in your application.
 A definition of what a closure is, could be the following,

 >A closure is an inner function that has access to the outer (enclosing) function’s variables-scope chain.
 The closure has three scope chains: it has access to its own scope (variables defined between its curly brackets), it has access to the outer function’s variables, and it has access to the global variables.